 Crew Practice Regulations

 Crews should arrive at least 30 minutes prior to scheduled practice time in order to check in for the practice session, access equipment, complete a crew warm-up and the appropriate line-up.
-At least 3 crew members are required to fetch boats for the first practice session; please arrive 1 hour prior to the scheduled practice time.
-3 crew members will be required to take boats back after the last practice.
+At least 1 crew member is required to fetch boats for the first practice session; please arrive 1 hour prior to the scheduled practice time.
+1 crew members will be required to take boats back after the last practice.
 Practices are one hour long each, so the more efficient your crew members are in helping fetching boats and getting geared up, the smoother your practice will run, and the more effective your practice will be.

-A minimum of fourteen (14) paddlers in addition to the steersperson and drummer is required before a crew will be allowed to practice in a dragon boat – AT THE DOCK MASTER/HEAD COACH DISCRETION.
+A minimum of ten (10) paddlers in addition to the steersperson and drummer is required before a crew will be allowed to practice in a dragon boat – AT THE DOCK MASTER/HEAD COACH DISCRETION.

 Practices Consist Of: